 Delivery of production cars begins in January 2017 adding 140 new cars to the fleet by the end of the year.
 Delivery will ramp up in 2018 adding 16 cars per month with 192 more in each of the next three years.

 The final batch of 59 train cars will be delivered by September 2021, bringing BART's new fleet to a total of 775 train cars.

-Depending on funding availability, BART goal is to ultimately increase the fleet to approximately 1000 train cars in total to meet growing demand and relieve crowding.
+BART's goal is to ultimately obtain enough funding to increase the fleet to approximately 1000 train cars to meet growing demand and relieve crowding.